 Children or teenagers should be able to talk to someone in confidence about their problems and worries.
 Kids might want to talk about family problems, school, drugs and alcohol, pregnancy or abuse.
-If you are worried you don't know or trust anyone who will listen, call a confidential counselling service such as Kids Help Line.
+If you are worried that you don't know or trust anyone who will listen, call a confidential counselling service such as Kids Help Line.

 It can be hard to talk to people about how you feel.
 You may be worried that they won't take your feelings seriously.
 You may also be worried about what will happen after you tell them your problems.